javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 ![](variable-contains-reference.png)

-Note that the object itself is stored somewhere in memory.
-The variable `user` has a "reference" to it.
+Here, the object is stored somewhere in memory.
+And the variable `user` has a "reference" to it.

 **When an object variable is copied -- the reference is copied, the object is not duplicated.**